 Be sure to check online for how other teachers have adapted the game to their content classes.
-You'll find lessons that get students investigating the culture of the 90's, providing a critical analysis of evidence, writing a game review, and examining the literary strategy of revealing character through setting.Continue reading Show less
+You'll find lessons that get students investigating the culture of the '90s, providing a critical analysis of evidence, writing a game review, and examining the literary strategy of revealing character through setting.Continue reading Show less

-Gone Home is a narrative-driven exploration game that embraces a non-traditional model of storytelling.
-The year is 1995 and you've come home from being abroad to find the house deserted; it’s up to you to figure out what's happened.
+Gone Home is a narrative-driven exploration game that embraces a nontraditional model of storytelling.
+The year is 1995, and you've come home from being abroad to find the house deserted.
+It's up to you to figure out what's happened.
 Instead of battling monsters or leveling up, you walk from room to room, analyzing household objects and reading bits of notes left by your family members.

-There are no specific goals to pursue, instead you're compelled by curiosity and a sense of mystery.
+There are no specific goals to pursue; instead, you're compelled by curiosity and a sense of mystery.
 Where did everyone go?
 Why is my sister hiding?
 You're not left completely on your own, however.
-There's gentle guidance through the home by gated areas unlocked by finding keys or secret passages.
+There's gentle guidance through the home by gated areas that are unlocked as you find keys or secret passages.
 As the tale unfolds, you uncover themes of love, life, and sexual orientation.
-Ultimately, it's a story about identity, and although there is a definite end to the game, ultimately much of the context and story details are left up to the player's imagination.
+Ultimately, it's a story about identity, and although there's a definite end to the game, ultimately much of the context and story details are left up to the player's imagination.

 Gone Home will elicit very different reactions from players in the end, and it's there that learning can begin through meaningful discussion.
-Students will get a chance to experience someone else's perspective, and many will find the themes and struggles mirror their daily lives; it's an incredibly powerful empathy builder and discussion starter.
+Students will get a chance to experience someone else's perspective, and many will find the themes and struggles mirror their daily lives, so it's an incredibly powerful empathy builder and discussion starter.
 The story itself is ripe for analysis about setting, character development, evidence, and theme, and the game context provides opportunity to discuss how game-based storytelling compares to literature and film.
-If you can swing it in your classroom, Gone Home is a can't miss opportunity for students to engage in thoughtful story analysis and personal contemplation.
+If you can swing it in your classroom, Gone Home is a can't-miss opportunity for students to engage in thoughtful story analysis and personal contemplation.